-#4 Updated by Josh Cooper almost 3 years ago
+#4 Updated by Josh Cooper about 3 years ago

 Previously the command ‘puppet resource file’ would enumerate all files in the root directory, and generate an exception if the file type was not a directory, file, or link.
 It would also do this when a file or directory was specified, e.g. ‘puppet resource file /etc/hosts’.
 The reason is because the find and search methods of the ral terminus both call Puppet::Type.instances, which returns an array of all instances it knows about.
 In the case of the file type, it recurses one level from the root directory (the root and its direct children).
 Owen submitted a match for #3165 that eliminated this behavior, but Jesse added the functionality back in when he merged Owen’s patch.